 Statutory Provident Fund or SPF

-SPF or Statutory Provident Fund is another type which is only meant for Government or Semi-Government employees, university or educational institutions affiliated to a university established under the statute or other specified institution.
-This scheme is set up under the Provident Fund Act, 1925.
+SPF or Statutory PF is another type that is only meant for Government or Semi-Government employees, universities, or educational institutions affiliated with a university established under the statute or other specified institution.
+This scheme is set up under the PF Act, 1925.

 Unrecognized Provident Fund